 When talking about fertility, the main focus is usually on women, as they’re the ones who get pregnant, but if you’re going through IUI, ICSI or IVF, it’s also important to improve sperm quality.
 Having good quality sperm doesn’t only increase its chances to fertilise the egg – it can also reduce the risks of miscarriage, as the woman’s body could eventually reject an embryo with faulty DNA.

-Read on to find out more on improving sperm quality and how to increase fertility in men.
+Read on to find out more about improving sperm quality and how to increase fertility in men.

 There are some lifestyle changes men could take to improve their sperm quality and increase their fertility.

-The reason male testicles are outside their bodies is because sperm needs to be kept at a lower temperature than the rest of the body, otherwise it loses its motility and viability.
+The reason male testicles are outside their bodies is that sperm needs to be kept at a lower temperature than the rest of the body, otherwise, it loses its motility and viability.
 If you work in a hot environment, take regular breaks to cool down, or if you’re working in a seated position, make sure to stand up and move around once in a while.

 Avoid wearing tight clothing and underwear, as it keeps testicles closer to the body and increases their temperature.
 If you’re using a laptop, keep it on a desk or table rather than on your lap as the heat from your legs will also slowly heat up your testicles.

-A balanced diet and maintaining a healthy body weight is very important for keeping the sperm in good condition.
+A balanced diet and maintaining a healthy body weight are very important for keeping the sperm in good condition.
 Make sure to include enough of these fertility-boosting nutrients in your diet:

 – Protein – lean meat and poultry, eggs, pulses, nuts and seeds